-A note from director Nicolas Roeg
+A note from the late film director Nicolas Roeg

 Working on a book project of my photographs of Venice, I was very moved to receive these encouraging words from the visionary filmmaker whose dark and stirring 1973 thriller, Don’t Look Now, made an indelible impact on me when I first saw it as a boy.
 The film and the city have stayed with me ever since.